 Good news on the publication front: two of Seth’s images were out recently, one as a cover shot (!) and one as a double-page spread, accompanied by a short article I wrote.
 The cover image is above – of me tending the spinnaker at the end of a good day’s sailing across Shelikof Strait, which separates Kodiak Island and the Alaska Peninsula.
 As you can see, it graces last month’s cover of Ocean Navigator magazine 🙂

 The double-page spread was an “under-over” (half underwater) shot of me snorkeling below CELESTE, an image we worked hard to get over the course of our last season’s sailing.
 My article tells the story of getting the image.
 It was in the January-February issue of Cruising World magazine.
 Here’s the PDF of it!

 I’m excited to have a new series of articles in Water Craft magazine.
 Water Craft is a British publication that comes out every two months and has some really high quality writing and photography.
-My series is called “Adventures with Dinghy” and chronicles just that – good explorations we’ve had around the world in our little rowboat.
-Some of the most fun we both have on our voyages is to jump in the dinghy once we’ve reached an anchorage and explore at an even slower(!) pace and even closer to the water, whether we’re heading up a river overhung with enormous mangroves, dodging sea ice in the Arctic Ocean, checking out a dive site in a coral lagoon, or tempting fate with the grizzly bears fishing in an Alaskan estuary.
+My series is called “Adventures with Dinghy” and chronicles just that – good explorations all around the world in the little rowboat.
+Some of the most fun to be had on big voyages is to jump in the dinghy once we’ve reached an anchorage and explore at an even slower(!) pace and even closer to the water, whether we’re heading up a river overhung with enormous mangroves, dodging sea ice in the Arctic Ocean, checking out a dive site in a coral lagoon, or tempting fate with the grizzly bears fishing in an Alaskan estuary.